 These are the original plans sent, which won my acceptance into the program.

-In an attempt to de-mystify my art process, I have listed a few common questions below along with answers.
+In an attempt to de-mystify my art process, I have listed a few common questions and responses.

 How long does it take you to make your art?